fjvallarino/monomer/docs/tutorials/external/01-optics.md

 simplify accessing and updating deeply nested data structures in a composable way.

-Using them, the limitations of Haskell's record system can be overcome, and they also provide a flexibility seldom found in other languages.
+Using optics the limitations of Haskell's record system can be overcome, plus they also offer a flexibility seldom found in other languages.

 In Monomer they are used for two main purposes:

 - Associating widgets with a field in our model.
 - Performing changes to our model during event handling.

-Both cases can be handled without lenses but, in general, it's easier to use them.
+Both scenarios can be handled without optics but, in general, it's easier to use them.

+You probably have heard about lenses, which are a subtype of the broader concept of optics.
+The main optics library is also called `lens`, and it is the one we will be using.

 ## Lenses

-Lenses are probably the ones you've heard about the most, but in truth they are a subtype of a broader concept called optics.
-We'll mention two other optics in this mini tutorial.

-In the case of lenses, the provide two guarantees:
+In the case of lenses, they provide two guarantees:

 - The item they focus on exists.
 - They focus on a single item.

+This makes them particularly useful for using them with widgets, since they except a single value they can read/write to.

-## Creating lenses
+### Creating lenses

-You will need to enable a couple of extensions before using them.
-If you miss any, the compiler will let you know.
+You will need to enable a couple of extensions before using lenses.
+If you miss them you will get a compilation error.

-If you follow the ideas shown in the tutorials, you at least need:
+If you follow the ideas shown in the tutorials, you need at least:

 ```haskell
 {-# LANGUAGE TemplateHaskell #-}